Perkins SmartOps logo Perkins SmartOps logo

 This is the cash flow tax that nobody talks about.

-According to the Federation of Small Businesses, late payments cost UK businesses an average of £22,000 per year.
-That’s not just the lost interest on overdue invoices, though that stings.
+The Federation of Small Businesses has long flagged late payment as one of the biggest threats to UK small business survival, with tens of thousands of pounds per year typically lost to chasing time, write-offs, and the cash flow drag of waiting on overdue invoices.
+That’s not just the lost interest.
 It’s also the cognitive load.
 Every unpaid invoice sits in your head, nagging you.
 You become the accounts chaser because it’s too important to delegate, and your evenings fill up with carefully worded reminder emails that try to be firm without damaging the relationship.

 It shouldn’t be this way.